 Programming and assessment

-All K-10 language syllabuses (2017 and later) are underpinned by the Languages K-10 Framework.
+All K-10 modern language syllabuses (2017 and later) are underpinned by the Languages K-10 Framework.
 To access a range of language-specific support material, explore the languages through the left-hand menu.
 We recommend teachers browse all language resources as each offers a different layout, area of interest and form of assessment.

 Programming in Stages 4 and 5